Himal-Gautam/Basic-React-Practice/README.md

 These files are from "src" folder of app.

 # NOTE :-
- => As I had conversation with lavish sir i am submitting both task in one file only =>
+ => As I had conversation with lavish sir i am submitting task of day-2 react also in this readme file only =>
  => Task of React- Day -2 : 19/12/2021 - Sunday
  => React-Online-Shopping-Store